Available now! The Time Eater Mystery/Adventure Novel for Young Teens

 There was nothing in her eyes.
 Coal chips.
 The life pressed out of them.
 I froze.
 I needed her to trust me.
 “It’s okay,” I repeated, forcing myself not to look away.

-A half-dozen drips splashed into a puddle at my feet, before, finally, she nodded.
+A half-dozen drips splashed into the puddle at my feet, before, finally, she nodded.

-She didn’t look at the paper, instead she stared at Leakey.
+She didn’t look at the paper, instead she stared past me, at Leakey.
 Over-sized front teeth worried at her lower lip.
-I let one hand rest in the prairie of black fur covering his great head.
-With the other hand I shook the photograph at her.
-“Please, he’s my granddad.
+“He’s okay, don’t worry,” I said, shaking the photograph at her.
+“Please, this is my granddad.
 Where did you see him?”

 She stared at Leakey.
 Then forced her nervous lip-nibbling into a smirk.
 She glanced at the photo I was trying to hold steady in front of her.
 The smirk gained confidence.
 She stood straighter.